Those who discover love in the crucible of testing see through its facade. Genuine love is real. It has a will and finds a way. It is strong and good.

 Agape love is not an impulse from feelings, it doesn’t follow natural inclinations, nor does it spend itself only upon those for whom some attraction or relationship is discovered.
 God’s love is seen in the gift of His Son.
 This is not the love of complacency (easy to give), or affection (motivated by attraction).
 It is not drawn out by any merit in its object.
 Rather, it is an exercise of the will in deliberate choice, made without cause save that which lies in the nature of God.
 God is good, and He loves because that is what is good (Vine’s Expository Dictionary of New Testament Words, Volume 3, page 21).

-According to the Bible, God is the source of love, Jesus is its human expression, and those who follow Him will be known by their love.
+According to the Bible, God is the source of love and Jesus is its human expression.
 Perhaps Mr. Junger, an excellent writer and gifted observer of human nature, has never witnessed as clear a demonstration of love as he observed in the ultimate test of character: war.
 That’s very possible.
 Few of us have.